Pre-Defined And User-Defined Filters

 User-Defined Selection Filters

 While about ninety percent of the queries you will do in DonorQuest can be easily accomplished with the fill-in-the-blank style selections discussed previously, there may be times when you want to take advantage of the query language built into DonorQuest.
-You can use any of the pre-defined selection filters as templates for creating your own.
+You can use any of the predefined selection filters as templates for creating your own.
 Once created, your custom selection filters will remain in DonorQuest for others to use.
-Likewise, DonorQuest support may email you a custom selection filter in response to a special request, which you can import directly to DonorQuest, and run from the User-Defined tab of the Creating A Selection window, without even needing to see how it is defined.
+Likewise, DonorQuest support may email you a custom selection filter (or add it to your online account) in response to a special request, which you can import directly to DonorQuest, and run from the User-Defined tab of the Creating A Selection window, without even needing to see how it is defined.

 To see language-oriented selection examples, and optionally create your own, click on File, Open, Selection Definitions.
 You will then see a window with two tabs, the first showing all Pre-Defined Selection Definitions in DonorQuest, and the second showing all User-Defined Selection Definitions created or imported so far for your organization.
 The window will look similar to this: